janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 Many authentication features (remembering logins, password reset, account verification, email change verification etc.) generate random unique tokens as part of their functionality.
-Since these tokens often give permissions for performing sensitive actions, we don't want others having access to them.
+Since these tokens give permissions for performing sensitive actions, we don't want others having access to them.

 When `hmac_secret` is set (rodauth-rails sets it automatically), Rodauth will sign the tokens sent via email using HMAC, while the raw tokens will be stored